 - 2 tbsp white granulated sugar

-- 1 box of graham crackers about 400 grams
+- 1 -400 g (approx) box of graham crackers * you can use gluten-free

-Cook red lentils as directed on package.
-Puree lentils in food processor (this step is important for the texture of the dessert).
+- Cook red lentils as directed on package. ( you can also use canned to save time) Puree lentils in food processor (this step is important for the texture of the dessert).
 Beat pureed lentils, cream cheese, raspberry jam, ground fennel and anise together until smooth.

-Put a layer of the graham crackers, then ½ the raspberry lentil mixture, then another layer of graham crackers.
+- Put a single layer of the graham crackers on the bottom of the pan, then ½ the raspberry lentil mixture, then another single layer of graham crackers.

-Put the chocolate/raspberries mixture on top of the graham crackers and add another layer of graham cracker.
+- Put the chocolate/raspberries mixture on top of the graham crackers and add another single layer of graham cracker.